senisioi/NeuralTextSimplification/README.md

 #### ./data
 Contains the training, testing, and [reference](https://github.com/cocoxu/simplification) sentences used to train and evaluate our models.

-#### ./models
-Contains a script to download the pre-trained models.
-The models are released to be usable on machines with or without GPUs.
-They can't be used to continue the training session.
-In case the download.py script fails, you may use the direct links for [NTS](https://drive.google.com/open?id=0B_pjS_ZjPfT9dEtrbV85UXhSelU) and [NTS-w2v](https://drive.google.com/open?id=0B_pjS_ZjPfT9ZTRfSFp4Ql92U0E)

 #### ./configs
 Contains the OpenNMT config file.
 To train, please update the config file with the appropriate data on your local system and run
 ```bash
 	th train -config $PATH_TO_THIS_DIR/configs/NTS.cfg
 ```
 #### ./src
+- **download_models.py** a script to download the pre-trained models.
+The models are released to be usable on machines with or without GPUs.
+They can't be used to continue the training session.
+In case the download script fails, you may use the direct links for [NTS](https://drive.google.com/open?id=0B_pjS_ZjPfT9dEtrbV85UXhSelU) and [NTS-w2v](https://drive.google.com/open?id=0B_pjS_ZjPfT9ZTRfSFp4Ql92U0E)
 - **train_word2vec.py** a script that creates a word2vec model from a local corpus, using gensim
 - **SARI.py** a copy of the [SARI](https://github.com/cocoxu/simplification) implementation
 - **evaluate.py** evaluates BLEU and SARI scores given a source file, a directory of predictions and a reference file in tsv format